MicrosoftDocs/win32/desktop-src/SecProv/getphysicalpresenceresponse-win32-tpm.md

 ---
-Description: Returns the results from a TPM physical presence operation that was performed. ms.assetid: 28d76149-3905-45db-a41e-32fac1603582
+description: Returns the results from a TPM physical presence operation that was performed. ms.assetid: 28d76149-3905-45db-a41e-32fac1603582
 title: GetPhysicalPresenceResponse method of the Win32_Tpm class ms.topic: reference